 The Integrated Ph.D.
 Program (IPP) provides the most direct route to a Ph.D. degree in the Graduate School.
-In this program, students enter the Graduate School without initially declaring a major.
-Graduates receive a Ph.D. in one of our existing disciplinary areas – biochemistry & molecular biology, cell biology, microbiology & immunology, pathology, pharmacology, or physiology.
+In this program, students enter the Graduate School without initially declaring an academic discipline.
+Graduates receive a Ph.D. in one of our existing programs – biochemistry & molecular biology, cell biology, microbiology & immunology, pathology, pharmacology, or physiology.

 Qualifying students receive a financial aid package that includes a full tuition scholarship, a stipend, hospitalization and medical insurance (annual premium paid by the Graduate School), and a waiver of the Student Health Services fee.